MLLM as Retriever: Interactively Learning Multimodal Retrieval for Embodied Agents: Experiments

 \subsection{Case Study}

 We present two case studies for more in-depth discussion of \projname's capabilities handling challenges of the MLLM agent setting.
 The first case (Figure \ref{fig:case_study_1}) demonstrates the effective handling of a very long-horizon trajectory.
 Given a 73-step task trajectory -- ``navigate to DishSponge, put it in the Plate, and place the Plate on the Cabinet" -- Trajectory Abstraction identifies 5 key milestones. \projname\ achieves an 80\% success rate with an average of 28 steps, while both the similarity-based method and the agent without memory reach only 40\% success rate, averaging 69.6 and 74.6 steps, respectively.
+We provide more detailed and balanced case studies in Appendix~\ref{sec:detailed case study}.

 The second case (Figure \ref{fig:case_study_2}) shows how \projname\ extracts implicit rules for long sequence tasks.
 For the task ``put the Potato into the microwave, heat it, and pick it up”, Trajectory Abstraction analyzes the agent's actions (including exploration, attempts, and success) and generates an abstract set of inferred rules, pruning non-contributory and redundant actions, reducing 13 transitions to just 6. \projname\ achieves an 80\% success rate with an average of 30.2 steps, while other methods have a 0\% success rate.